Matthew LoPresti

 Matthew S. LoPresti is an American politician who served as a member of the Hawaii House of Representatives for District 41 (Ewa, Ewa Beach, Ewa Gentry, Ewa Villages, Hoakalei, Ocean Pointe).
 He previously served from January 2015 to January 2019.
 He was a candidate for state Senate 19th district in 2018.

 In January 2021, LoPresti helped found the bicameral Progressive Legislative Caucus and served as its chair.

-He was defeated in the 2022 elections by Republican David A. Alcos, III.
+He was defeated in the 2022 elections by Republican David Alcos.

 Education

-LoPresti earned a Bachelor of Arts in philosophy, Bachelor of Arts in history, and Master of Arts in philosophy from the University of Toledo, followed by a PhD in philosophy from the University of Hawai‘i at Mānoa.
+LoPresti earned a Bachelor of Arts in philosophy, Bachelor of Arts in history, and Master of Arts in philosophy from the University of Toledo, followed by a PhD in philosophy from the University of Hawaiʻi at Mānoa.

 Career

 LoPresti is an Associate Professor of Philosophy and Humanities at Hawai‘i Pacific University.
-He has taught in various capacities at the University of Hawai‘i at Mānoa, Chaminade University, Kapiolani Community College, West Virginia University, University of Toledo, and Antioch College's Buddhist Studies Program in London, England and Bodhgaya, India.
+He has taught in various capacities at the University of Hawaiʻi at Mānoa, Chaminade University, Kapiʻolani Community College, West Virginia University, University of Toledo, and Antioch College's Buddhist Studies Program in London, England and Bodhgaya, India.
 In 2020, he was invited to Jinan, China to present a speech to the Chinese Academy of Social Sciences entitled "Nurturing an Ecological Economy: a role for traditional Hawaiian and Chinese values."